-Emboldened on an international stage, Taliban set for first official talks with Afghan government
+Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

 Rustam Shah Mohmand, a former Pakistani ambassador to Afghanistan, described the Taliban’s negotiating style more bluntly: “They’re very stubborn but also clever.”

-Aziz Tassal in Kabul contributed to this report.
+Aziz Tassal in Kabul and Haq Nawaz Khan in Peshawar, Pakistan, contributed to this report.